 Periodontist Lee’s Summit Missouri

 Patrick J. Morris DDS MS is a dental specialist in periodontics.
-He has expertise in the treatment of periodontal (gum) disease , placement of dental implants , cosmetic plastic surgery and gum grafting .
-As a periodontal specialist , Dr. Morris offers Laser Gum Therapy .
+He has expertise in the treatment of periodontal disease (gum disease), placement of dental implants, cosmetic periodontal surgery and gum grafting.
+As a periodontal specialist, Morris offers Laser Gum Therapy.
 However, Dr. Morris utilizes various other treatment modalities including Piezotomes, Radio Surgery, Ultra Sonic Scalers as well as Microscopes.
 His knowledge allows him to customize treatment for your individual needs.
-Dr. Morris uses the latest technology with state-of-the-art procedures to help create and maintain a beautiful smile.
+Dr. Morris uses the latest technology with state-of-the-art procedures to help create and maintain your beautiful smile.

 What is a Periodontist?